 The Shrivenham & Ashbury Benefice is situated in the Vale Of White Horse, 8 miles east of Swindon and 25 miles west of Oxford, and consists of four parishes within the Dorchester Archdeaconry in the Diocese of Oxford.

 Our churches are all different, but are united in wishing to mirror the hospitality of God to those we meet.

-Please download the Newsletter for full details.
+Our regular online services and sermons continue, please download the Newsletter for full details.

 If you need to talk or ask for specific prayers, please get in touch.

-Watch here from 9am on Sunday 18th April.
+Watch here from 9am on Sunday 24th October.

 We have a Facebook page - please follow us to keep up to date with new and events throughout the Benefice.